 All submitted white papers will be reviewed independently by AFOSR and NRF/IITP representatives.
 Up to 10 mutually agreed teams will be invited to submit full proposals.
 Based on the evaluation of these proposals up to 7 teams will be funded.
 The selection of the research teams qualified to submit full proposals will be announced by 14 April 2021.

 Full Proposal Phase: Each application must be from a team as aforementioned.
 Full proposal will include a narrative of no more than 8-10 pages to compete for the final selection.
 The proposals should include research highlights such as the problem, method of investigation, uniqueness or novelty of approach, synergy value of the specific US/Korean team, coordination plan, personnel exchanges, and relevance to Department of Defense missions with the following items as appendices: CV’s for both PIs, and a joint budget summary.
 More information can be found in the AFOSR Broad Agency Announcement (FA9550-19-S-0003).
 In addition, each team member may need to submit supplemental documents, forms, and budget justification required by the US/Korea funding agency for which the team member will be seeking funding.
-Identical Joint Proposal narratives and appendices with all funding-agency specific associated supplemental documents should be submitted to both the following websites of NRF/IITP and AFOSR by 13 May 2021, midnight Korean Standard Time.
+Identical Joint Proposal narratives and appendices with all funding-agency specific associated supplemental documents should be submitted to both the following websites of NRF/IITP and AFOSR by 13 May 2021, 18:00 Korean Standard Time.

 NRF POC: Through the NRF e-R&D system, https://ernd.nrf.re.kr/